Business model & Governance

 The KLABU Foundation has a Management Board consisting of three members, that are in charge of managing the KLABU Foundation.
 This includes developing the strategy and policies, developing and coordinating the operation of clubhouses, raising funds, maintaining an adequate financial administration, properly identifying and managing risks, running day-to-day operations, ensuring transparency and accountability towards KLABU donors and stakeholders, ensuring that the Foundation continues to qualify as a Public Benefit Organisation (ANBI), and ensuring compliance with applicable laws.

-The KLABU Foundation's Management Board is led by Jan van Hövell and Alexander Webb.
-Jan van Hövell is in charge of the day-to-day management of the KLABU Foundation and Alexander Webb focuses on the clubhouse programmes.
+The KLABU Management Board is currently composed of Jan van Hövell and Alexander Webb.
+Jan van Hövell oversees the day-to-day management of the Foundation, while Alexander Webb is responsible for the clubhouse programmes.
+Both members are jointly authorised to represent the KLABU Foundation.
+The Foundation intends to appoint a third member to the Management Board in the near future.

 The KLABU Foundation's Supervisory Board